Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Introduction

-Coordinated inauthentic behavior represents a prominent tactic for distorting public discourse by amplifying specific viewpoints and giving the illusion of widespread support~\cite{giglietto2020detecting, khaund2021social, pacheco2021uncovering, murero2023coordinated, cima2024coordinated}.
-These activities typically involve actions such as synchronized posting and co-activity behavior patterns~\cite{oates2019kremlin, pacheco2021uncovering, luceri2024unmasking}--- such as similar retweets, hashtag sequences, link sharing--- designed to push particular narratives to the forefront of public attention.
-Studies have also documented how these coordinated behaviors contribute to a range of detrimental social effects, such as the spread of propaganda~\cite{hristakieva2022spread}, conspiracy theories~\cite{tardelli2024multifaceted}, and the promotion of disinformation~\cite{weber2021amplifying}.
+Coordinated inauthentic behavior is a prominent tactic for distorting public discourse by amplifying specific viewpoints and giving the illusion of widespread support~\cite{giglietto2020detecting, khaund2021social, pacheco2021uncovering, murero2023coordinated, cima2024coordinated}.
+These activities typically involve synchronized posting and co-activity behavior patterns~\cite{oates2019kremlin, pacheco2021uncovering, luceri2024unmasking}--- such as similar retweets, hashtag sequences, link sharing--- designed to push particular narratives to the forefront of public attention.
+Studies have also documented how these coordinated behaviors contribute to detrimental social effects, such as the spread of propaganda~\cite{hristakieva2022spread}, conspiracy theories~\cite{tardelli2024multifaceted}, and the promotion of disinformation~\cite{weber2021amplifying}.
 Moreover, coordinated online actions have been linked to heightened toxicity in online conversations~\cite{loru2024influence} and the dissemination of extremist ideologies~\cite{kursuncu2021bad, vishnuprasad2024tracking}.

-In recent years, a growing body of research has focused on the role of social media in the context of political elections.
-For example, studies on the Brazilian elections have documented the strategic use of bots and coordinated networks to shape public opinion and influence voter perceptions, highlighting the risks of computational propaganda in electoral processes~\cite{pacheco2024bots}.
-Similarly, research on European elections has illustrated how misinformation campaigns spread across social media can alter public perceptions, as seen in countries such as France, Germany, and Italy~\cite{ferrara2017disinformation, lovari2020spreading, baqir2024news,nogara2024misinformation}.
-In the United States, coordinated online activities around elections have garnered significant attention, with investigations revealing how coordinated bot activities and foreign information operations have sought to manipulate voter beliefs and amplify divisive content across multiple election cycles~\cite{bessi2016social, howard2018algorithms, luceri2019evolution, tardelli2024multifaceted}.
-Notably, this large body of literature has predominantly focused on identifying such operations within individual platforms.
+In recent years, research has increasingly examined social media’s role in political elections.
+Studies on Brazilian elections highlight how bots and coordinated networks shape public opinion, raising concerns on computational propaganda~\cite{woolley2017computational, pacheco2024bots}.
+Similarly, research on European elections has shown how misinformation campaigns spread across social media can alter public perceptions, as seen in countries such as France, Germany, and Italy~\cite{ferrara2017disinformation, lovari2020spreading, baqir2024news,nogara2024misinformation}.
+In the United States, investigations reveal how coordinated bot activity and foreign influence operations distorted online discussions and amplified divisive content across election cycles~\cite{bessi2016social, howard2018algorithms, luceri2019evolution, tardelli2024multifaceted,luceri2021down,ferrara2020characterizing}.
+However, most of this literature focuses on identifying such operations within individual platforms, predominantly Twitter, with limited investigation across the broader information space \cite{gatta2023interconnected}.